 The Epson XP-6100 has great connectivity options; however, it doesn't have an ethernet port and there's no Bluetooth support.
 The external storage support includes both USB thumb drives and SD cards.

 Epson's iPrint mobile app is outstanding.
 It allows you to perform basic tasks, such as printing, scanning, and copying.
 You can perform maintenance tasks like printhead cleaning, firmware updates, and check the printer's ink level.
-The only thing it can't do is print text files.

 The Epson Expression Premium XP-6100 is a decent all-in-one family printer.
 It's a good choice for those looking for a compact printer and print mostly in black; however, there are better printers at this price range, such as the Canon PIXMA TR8520, or even Epson's own WorkForce Pro WF-3720.
 For more options, check out our recommendations for the best photo printers, the best home printers, and the best printers for college students.